labordem/ng-new/README.md

 </div>

-## Get corresponding backend
+## Make it yours

+- Clone this project and move into it
+- Reset git history : `rm -rf .git && git init`
+- Run `npm ci` after reset git history (important for pre-commit hooks)
+- Replace ALL `ng-new` occurrence with your project name
+- Replace ALL `Angular progressive web app starter.` occurrence with your project description
+- Replace ALL `miaborde` occurrence with your Github username
+- Change icons in **assets** folder, You can generate yours with [pwa-asset-generator](https://www.npmjs.com/package/pwa-asset-generator)
+- If you not using Firebase you can delete all related files : `rm -r *firebase* .firebase*`
+- You're good to go :)

-If you want the full stack you can get corresponding API [here](https://github.com/mIaborde/nest-new).
+> If you want the full stack you can get corresponding API [here](https://github.com/mIaborde/nest-new).

 ## Run it in development